 The school continued to be located at 337-339 Marlborough until late 1926, when it moved to 270 Beacon.

 In June of 1927, Mary May applied for permission to raze 337-339-341 Marlborough and replace them with an apartment building to be designed by architect Edmund L. Leeds.
-It does not appear that she owned 341 Marlborough.
+She did not own 341 Marlborough.
 She subsequently abandoned the application.

-By 1930, 337-339 Marlborough were owned by George S. Maloof.
+On June 8, 1928, 337 Marlborough and 339 Marlborough were acquired from Mary May by real estate dealer George S. Maloof.
 In August of 1930, he filed for (and subsequently received) permission to convert each building from a school to a “dwelling,” the number of occupants not being indicated.
 In a separate application filed the same month, he applied for (and subsequently received) permission to construct a fire escape connecting the two buildings, indicating that the use was to be for “lodgings.”
 No formal request to change the legal occupancy to a lodging house appears to have been filed.

 By mid-1940, 337 Marlborough was the home of Percy Cecil Chadbourn, a cook, and his wife, Zeralda Yvonne (Morel) Chadbourn.
 They previously had lived at 28 Cumberland.

 The Building Department files do not include a record of a change in use being requested.
-However, the property continued to be used as a lodging house, with several different operators during the 1940s.
+However, the property continued to be used as a lodging house.

-From 1946,, 337 Marlborough was the home of Margaret B. Conley, who operated it as a lodging house.
+The property changed hands and on October 27, 1944, was acquired by Margaret B. Conley, who operated it as a lodging house.
 She previously had lived at 192 Bay State Road.
-She continued to live and operate at lodging house at 337 Marlborough until about 1962.
+She continued to live and operate a lodging house at 337 Marlborough until about 1962.

 The house was shown as vacant in the 1963 City Directory.

-In May of 1963,337 Marlborough was acquired from Caroline Bowditch by architect and real estate dealer Thomas Byrd Epps and his wife, Margaret Killeen (Lonval) Epps.
+On May 20, 1963, 337 Marlborough was acquired from Caroline Bowditch by architect and real estate dealer Thomas Byrd Epps and his wife, Margaret Killeen (Lonval) Epps.
 They lived at 1 Otis Place and then, by 1965, in an apartment at 321 Dartmouth.

 In June of 1963, Thomas Epps filed for (and subsequently received) permission to convert the property from a lodging house into five apartments.

-The property changed hands and in September of 1983 was purchased by Miss Mildred G. Broome.
+The property changed hands and on September 2, 1983, was purchased by Miss Mildred G. Broome.
 In October of 1983, she applied for (and subsequently received) permission to remodel the third and fourth floors, including extending the mansard and rebuilding the front section of the roof.

 In November of 1985, she applied for (and subsequently received) permission to reduce the number of units from five to four.

-In June of 2003, she converted 337 Marlborough into four condominium units, the 337 Marlborough Condominium.
+On March 14, 2002, 337 Marlborough was purchased from Mildred Broome by Louisa H. Garrison.
+On June 26, 2003, she converted the property into four condominium units, the 337 Marlborough Condominium.